GbotemiB/gharchive_de_project/README.md

 login into the google compute instance using ssh. to setup gcp with vscode [click here](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=13)

+Note: The following instructions does not use docker to run the ochestration.
+To use docker [click here](docker.md)
 ### Java runtime and Spark
 create a directory for the installation and enter the directory
 ```